 We’ve been working to protect the health of women and babies since 1997.

-- More than 1.7 million antenatal care visits were conducted by skilled providers at Jhpiego-supported health care facilities, and over 390,000 babies were delivered with the assistance of a skilled birth attendant able to recognize and respond to medical complications.
+- Nearly 125,000 antenatal care visits were conducted by skilled providers at Jhpiego-supported health care facilities, and over 430,000 women delivered their babies with the assistance of a skilled birth attendant at Jhpiego-supported health facilities.

 - More than 149,000 postpartum/postabortion women initiated a modern contraceptive method at Jhpiego-supported health care facilities.